dsrg1/calendar-querying-bot/README.md

 # calendar-querying-bot
-a chatbot that queries your calendar and helps your friends and family find your free/busy times
+# a chatbot that queries your calendar and helps your friends and family find your free/busy times
+# my first chatbot project